gekatateam/neptunus/plugins/keykeepers/fs/README.md

 # Env Keykeeper Plugin

-The `env` keykeeper allows to get configuration keys from files.
+The `fs` keykeeper allows to get configuration keys from files.

 ## Configuration
 ```toml